 And that’s it, you’ve unpacked the list and can access all matches!

-If you liked this post, you can find all of my Python content right here
+If you liked this post, you can find all of my other content right here